 High blood pressure has many risk factors, including:

 - Age.
-The risk of high blood pressure increases as you age.
+The risk of high blood pressure increases with age.
 Until about age 64, high blood pressure is more common in men.
 Women are more likely to develop high blood pressure after age 65.

-- Too much salt (sodium) in your diet.
-Too much sodium in your diet can cause your body to retain fluid, which increases blood pressure.
+- Too much salt.
+A lot of salt — also called sodium — in the body can cause the body to retain fluid.
+This increases blood pressure.

 - Stress.
 High levels of stress can lead to a temporary increase in blood pressure.
 Stress-related habits such as eating more, using tobacco or drinking alcohol can lead to further increases in blood pressure.

-The excessive pressure on your artery walls caused by high blood pressure can damage your blood vessels as well as your organs.
-The higher your blood pressure and the longer it goes uncontrolled, the greater the damage.
+The excessive pressure on the artery walls caused by high blood pressure can damage blood vessels and body organs.
+The higher the blood pressure and the longer it goes uncontrolled, the greater the damage.